-The lead Stanford researchers, Steve Vernon, Wade Pfau and Joe Tomlinson, wanted to figure out which retirement income strategy gave the highest number of retirees the biggest amount of income possible that would last their lifetimes.
+The lead Stanford researchers, Steve Vernon, Wade Pfau, and Joe Tomlinson, wanted to figure out which retirement income strategy gave the highest number of retirees the biggest amount of income possible that would last their lifetimes.

-Among other things, they also wanted a retirement income system that:
+They also wanted a retirement income system that:

-The main goal of the strategy is to help you turn your assets – Social Security, the ability to work, savings and home equity – into the most retirement income possible.
+The main goal of the strategy is to help you turn your assets – Social Security, the ability to work, savings, and home equity – into the most retirement income possible.